kerstin-w/harry-potter-quiz/README.md

 [_Sourced via ColorsWall._](https://colorswall.com/palette/167374)

 A simple colour palette was chosen to reflect the dark and magical character of the Harry Potter world.
-The background has a dark gradient and the white and light turquoise fonts stand out well and is easy to read.
-For the game, the colours of the four Hogwards houses were adopted again to stay in the theme.
+The background has a dark gradient and the white and light turquoise fonts stand out well and are easy to read.
+For the game, the colours of the four Hogwards houses were adopted to stay in the theme.
 However, the original yellow had to be changed to orange because of insufficient contrast.

 ### <a name="fonts">Fonts</a>